 Simply White by Benjamin Moore is a clean, crisp white with just a touch of warmth.
 With a name like Simply White, you know it’s a true white color – it doesn’t have any overpowering undertones.

-If you’re looking for an equally bright white paint color but need something slightly cool, I recommend Chantilly Lace by Benjamin Moore.
+Tip: If you’re looking for an equally bright white paint color but need something slightly cool, I recommend Chantilly Lace by Benjamin Moore – grab a sample of Chantilly Lace.

 Simply White might be simple, but it isn’t boring.
 This color strays from pure white just enough to achieve some warmth and richness.
-This makes it a perfect all around color – especially in a Northern room.
+This makes it a perfect all around color, especially in a north facing room.

 Best Off-White Colors For North Facing Rooms